Complaints

 If we’ve made a mistake, we’ll:

-- Apologize and explain what went wrong
+- Apologise and explain what went wrong

 - Put it right (for example, complete outstanding work or correct records)